 Data were analyzed by SPSS software (version 16) and using descriptive statistics (mean and standard deviation) and inferential statistics.
 The normality of the quantitative data was determined using the skewness and kurtosis indices in the positive and negative range of 2.
-Inferential tests (chi-square test and exact chi-square test for comparing the status of demographic and background variables categorized in the study groups) and one-way repeated measures ANOVA were used to investigate the general health and emotion regulation during the 3 points of time for measuring the variables in each group and between the two groups and to check the general health and emotional regulation between the two groups. p<0.05 was considered as the significant level.
+Inferential tests (chi-square test and exact chi-square test for comparing the status of demographic and background variables categorized in the study groups) and one-way repeated measures ANOVA were used to investigate the general health and emotion regulation during the 3 points of time for measuring the variables in each group and between the two groups and to check the general health and emotional regulation between the two groups.
+Independent t-test was also used to investigate the general health and emotional regulation between the two groups. p<0.05 was considered as the significant level.
 It should be noted that the study data were analyzed by a person who was blinded to the study groups.